Ending Air Pollution and Abating Climate Change

-Measures R and M are profoundly advancing the modernization of LA County’s transportation system, but we have not addressed the larger problem of modernizing the transportation system serving all of Southern California—Metrolink’s regional commuter rail system and our regional goods movement system.
-The transportation sector is the single biggest cause of both air pollution and climate change in California, producing 40% of all GHG emissions (50% if you count emissions from oil refineries) and 90% of all the NOx emissions that are the biggest cause of air pollution.
+Measures R and M are profoundly advancing the modernization of LA County’s transportation system, but we have not addressed the larger problem of modernizing those transportation systems serving all of Southern California—Metrolink’s regional commuter rail system and our regional goods movement system.
+The transportation sector is the single biggest cause of both air pollution and climate change in California, producing almost 40% of all GHG emissions and about 80% of all the NOx emissions that are the biggest cause of air pollution.

 The bad news is that without improvements to both the goods movement and Metrolink systems we aren't doing enough to clean our air or combat climate change.
 In fact, emissions from vehicles increased in 2016 because people are driving more.
 The good news is that the South Coast Air Quality Management District has adopted an Air Quality Management Plan for reducing emissions, and advanced clean technologies to power passenger vehicles and light-, medium-, and heavy duty trucks are now or soon will be readily available to help achieve the AQMP's goals.